-Thames valley has many beautiful towns and villages.
+Thames Valley has many beautiful towns and villages.
 Let’s do what we can to keep them safe.
+A good start would be to read a helpful guide on the very important topic of ‘identity theft’.
+Although aimed mainly at ‘millennials’, it applies to all ages.
+See below:

-Get Safe Online launches new online safety hotline for parents
+Get Safe Online offers online safety hotline for parents

 Recent events have made online safety for children more important than ever, but when parents feel less technically savvy than their kids it can be difficult for parents to manage online risks and feel confident when speaking to their kids about how to keep safe online.
 For further details go to www.getsafeonline.org.